Railway IT & Security

 - Processing: 1GPU & 1(v)CPU (x86_64 architecture preferred)

-As Vantage6 is based on executing Docker images, the software requirements are limited the the list below.
+As Vantage6 is based on executing Docker images, the software requirements are limited to the list below.
 Please mind that Ubuntu is the preferred operating system, as Docker runs natively on Linux.

 Running Vantage6 on Windows requires Docker for Windows, which requires VT-x or AMD-v, as Docker for Windows creates a virtual machine within